splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 Custom properties
 ----------------------
 Add custom properties in the test creation page in advanced settings.
 Use key:value pairs to create custom properties to filter and group dashboards, charts, and create alerts.
 A list of suggested custom properties is available for each test based on the tags associated with your test.
 For example: ``env:test``, ``role:developer``, ``product:rum``.
+When you have multiple key:value pairs the logic is AND among the results.
+So in this case, the results show all tests for the RUM product with a developer role in the environment test.

 Custom properties are single-valued and don’t support multiple values, like ``region:northamerica`` or ``environment:prod``.
 For each test, you can only use one and unique key, for example you can have ``env1:test`` and ``env:test`` in the same test, but you can't have ``env:test``, and ``env:prod``.

 Key requirements: